Rakshitg600/Notakto-website/FIRST_PR.md

 ### 1. Fork and Clone the Repository

 Fork the repository to your personal GitHub account.
 Then, clone your forked repository to your computer.
+This copy is where you make your proposed changes.

 1. Go to the [notakto-website][4] repository.
 1. Select **Fork**.